bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 });
 ```

-In the previous examples, there was not static methods at all and this is equal
+In the previous examples, there were no static methods at all.
+This is equal to
-to setting the `live` property as `false`.
+setting the `lazyInit` property to `false`.

-Here, as it is a function, the core understands that the instances of this block
+Here, `lazyInit: true` tells the core that the block should not be initialized
-should not be initialized before something special happens.
-This can be that a
+before something special happens.
+In `onInit`, you can subscribe to conditions
-DOM event fires of the block DOM node or on an element.
+that create a block instance, such as a DOM event on the block or on an element.

 ## Initializing a block on DOM event